Missouri health director warns revelers: Virus is still here

 O'FALLON — Missouri's health director issued a dire warning Monday after photos and video showed Memorial Day weekend revelers partying close together: The coronavirus is still here, and the spreading of illnesses could have "long-lasting and tragic" results.

 One video on social media showed a crammed pool at Lake of the Ozarks, with people lounging and playing close together, without masks.
 The lake draws people not only from as far away as Arkansas and Iowa.
-It's an especially popular spot for travelers from St. Louis city and county, which combined account for more than half of Missouri's 11,988 confirmed cases of COVID-19, the illness caused by the virus, and more than two-thirds of the 681 deaths.
+It's an especially popular spot for travelers from St. Louis city and county, which combined account for more than half of Missouri's 12,167 confirmed cases of COVID-19, the illness caused by the virus, and more than two-thirds of the state's 685 deaths.

 Bars, restaurants and hotels at Lake of the Ozarks also had big crowds, and they weren't alone.
 In Hannibal, Mark Twain's hometown and a popular regional tourist attraction, people could be seen sitting shoulder-to-shoulder inside and out at downtown bars and restaurants over the weekend.